 Let’s take a look at the most important key documents you’ll need to have prepared for the boat selling process.

-Commissioning a marine survey of your boat will help to determine the condition of your boat and it’s actual market value.
+Commissioning a marine survey of your boat from a professional marine surveyor will help to determine the condition of your boat and its actual market value.
+It can also help diminish a buyer’s concerns and set their mind at ease about the history of the vessel.
 The older and larger the boat, the more useful it is to keep this document up-to-date.
-When choosing a surveyor ensure to choose a service provider that is widely accepted and thorough.
+When choosing a surveyor ensure to choose a service provider that is widely accepted, has a good reputation and is very thorough.

 Bill Of Sale

 A bill of sale is a document that outlines the terms of a transaction between a private seller and a buyer and legally transfers the ownership.
 This is perhaps one of the most important documents you will need to have ready when you’re ready to actually sell your boat.
 Each state in the U.S. may have their own requirements for a bill of sale for a vessel, and it may differ by size, weight and class (such as motorboats versus sailboats, and boats under certain lengths/horsepower).
 Regardless of your state’s requirements, having a bill of sale is always wise because it can protect you legally should any future disputes arise, plus it helps keep historical record.

 Above: An example of a boat bill of sale from Massachusetts.
 Photo: Boat Trader.